 Constitutional Amendment Procedures

-All amendments to the Constitution must be received by 11:59 pm on March 1, 2012.
-All amendments shall be submitted to the Convention Rules Committee pursuant to the NYSYD Bylaws Article V. All proponents for a Constitutional Amendment shall be entitled to be heard by the Convention Rules Committee.
-Proposed amendments to the constitution must both arrticulate the specific provisions amended and the rationale for the amendment.
-Amendments should be subcommitted to NYSYD Secretary Tedd Collins at Secretary@nysyd.net.
+Any proposed amendments to the Constitution shall be submitted electronically to the Rules Chair Michael Twomey at email@example.com and NYSYD President Patrick Jordan at firstname.lastname@example.org.
+Any proposed amendments to the Constitution must be received by 11:59:59 pm EST on April 30, 2019.
+All proponents for a Constitutional Amendment shall be entitled to be heard by the Convention Rules Committee.
+Proposed amendments to the constitution must both articulate the specific provisions amended and the rationale for the amendment.

 Agenda and Programming

 Pursuant to the NYSYD Bylaws Article V, the Executive Board of the Queens County Young Democrats shall be designated as the Convention Program Committee and shall be empowered to create the agenda and program of the convention in consultation with the convention officers and the NYSYD Executive Board.

 March 21, 2019

 April 1, 2019